ersiko/puppet-hiera-lab/README.md

 - We'll consider 2 different domain names, so we can consider we're covering 2 different clients (or 2 different websites from the same client).
 The names are: client1 and client2.

 The servername syntax for client1 will be RoleNumber.datacenter.environment.domain.
 Example: webserver2.us-east-1.prod.client1.com
 The servername syntax for client2 will be intentionally different to show some more possibilities, being EnvRoleNumber.domain.
-Exampe: pweb1.client2.com
+Example: pweb1.client2.com

 All of them will be connected to the same puppet master.
 We won't discuss here if this layout is secure or if it can be improved, as it's just a test environment to learn about puppet and hiera.